Breed Info

 You may not have heard of the Schipperke until this article.
 They’re the fourth breed used to create the initial Klee Kai bred by Spurlin.
 They’re a small black dog that originated in Belgium in the 16th century.
 The Schipperke was traditionally a boat or barge dog – they were bred to be watchdogs on canal barges.
 Just like the Klee Kai, they’re known for their playful and active personalities.
 They can make excellent companions and watchdogs.
 Like the Alaskan Klee Kai, they’ve got a thick, double coat that sheds moderately throughout the year.

-Other Breeds That Are Similar To Alaskan Klee Kai
+Other Breeds Like Klee Kai

 Pomsky